Towards a new and unknown country at the other side of the ocean

 Theodor og Mary Marit Borgen sin hytte / sitt hus /claim shack i Adler foto på postkort sendt til Mor og Far frå Marit og Theodor sjølve.
 Marit var fødd i 1882 og farma ved Adler i ND det meste av sitt liv.
 Dei hadde ingen barn.
 Dei flytte til Aneta i ND etter at dei vart for gamle til å drive garden lenger.
 Farmen til Marit og Thodor låg like ved Lom Kyrkje.
 Ho var i Norge på vitjing på 60 talet.
 Marit var tvillingssyter til Embjørg.
 På bildet ellers står Clara som var syster til Theodor og mannen hennar Tom Myhren, Dei kom til Adler i 1903.
 Dette bildet er nok ikkje teke lenge etterpå.

 Timber was very expensive in North Dakota.
 But, the virgin prairie soil served as building material.
 Around the «house» it was plowed up.
-Peat was used as a building material.
+Sod* was used as a building material.
 The area that was plowed up served as protection against the many prairie fires that ravaged the area.
 The winters can often be harsh and cold and must have been difficult to get through.
 The summers could be dry.
 The 1920s were particularly difficult with extremely little rainfall and a lot of wind.
 In addition, swarms of locusts did a lot of damage.
 The swarms were so huge that they completely covered the sun when they invaded the area.
 The farmers received little for their products at the same time as the prices of consumer goods and taxes went up.
 Many had to give up farming in those years.
 Not until the end of the 1930s did the turning point come with new and more adapted varieties of grain, better cultivation techniques and more modern motorized equipment.

 Mills and railway the lifeblood